King Charles' birthday plans revealed as he steps out in South Wales

 Emily Towers

-Meanwhile, details surrounding his plans are doing the rounds.
+Photographs of the preparations for the 77-year-old monarch’s special day emerged and details surrounding his plans were doing the rounds.
 Here is everything we know…

 Queen Camill and King Charles in South Wales today, King Charles waving to onlookers